 Start by cutting your bread into cubes.
 I cut mine into about 1inch sized cubes.
 You’ll need about 1 pound of bread, anywhere from 14-20oz is good though.
-Spread the cubes into a 9×13 baking pan.
+Spread the cubed bread into a 9×13 baking pan or casserole dish.

-In large bowl mix together everything you need for your custard.
-Mix eggs, half and half, milk, brown sugar, cinnamon, and vanilla.
+In large bowl mix together everything you need for your custard mixture.
+Mix eggs, half and half, milk, brown sugar, cinnamon, and vanilla extract.
 I like to add a dash of salt too.
 Pour the custard evenly over the bread in the pan.
 Flip the pieces that don’t get any custard on them when you’re pouring, so each piece gets mostly coated.
-Cover the pan with foil and put it in the fridge to store overnight, or for at least 2 hours.
+Cover the pan with aluminum foil and put it in the fridge to store overnight, or for at least 2 hours.

 In a small bowl whisk together the ingredients for your crumble topping.
 You’ll need flour, brown sugar, and cinnamon.
 Then cut it together with cold butter until you have a nice crumble.
 You can make your crumble topping the night before, or the morning of baking.
 Put it in a small baggy, or airtight container and store it in the fridge if you make it the night before.

-Bring the French toast pan out to sit at room temperature while the oven preheats.
-Then sprinkle your streusel topping evenly over the top.
-Then bake the French toast casserole up until the casserole is cooked throughout, and the top is a little crunchy.
+The next morning bring the French toast pan out to sit at room temperature while the oven preheats.
+Then sprinkle your streusel topping evenly over the top of the casserole.
+Then bake the French toast casserole up until the casserole is cooked throughout, and the top is a little crunchy and golden brown.

 How to store leftover French toast casserole?

-If you have any leftovers, store them in an airtight container in the fridge for 3 to 4 days.
+If you have any leftovers, store them in an airtight container, or wrapped tightly with plastic wrap in the fridge for 3 to 4 days.
 Zap individual pieces in the microwave for 30 to 60 seconds, until warm throughout, and serve as if it were fresh!

 My favorite part of this overnight French toast casserole is the delicious crunchy top of the French toast, the cinnamon streussel crumble, paired with the pieces of bread that get a little crunchy, mmm, it’s so delicious.

 This french toast casserole is a perfect easy make ahead breakfast!
-It’s so delicious, easy to make, and can be made for a fun weekend breakfast, brunch, or holiday breakfast too!
+It’s so delicious, easy to make, and can be made for a fun breakfast for special occasions, for weekend mornings, brunch, or holiday breakfast too!